tzlaine/small_wg1_papers/P2728_unicode_1_transcoding.md

   argument instead of a pair of iterator arguments.
 - Replace `utf{8,16,32}_view` with a single `utf_view`.

+## Changes since R2

+- Add `noexcept` where appropriate.
+- Remove non-essential constants and utility functions, and elaborate on the usage of the ones that remain.
+- Note differences from similar elements proposed in [@P1629R1].
+- Extend the examples slightly.
+- Correct an error in the description of the view adaptors' semantics, and provide several examples of their use.

 # Motivation

 Unicode is important to many, many users in everyday software.
 It is not